Advertisement

 You may have walking pneumonia.

-The condition strikes about 2 million people in the United States during the average year.
+The condition strikes about 2 million people in the United States during an average year.
 But surges do occur periodically, usually during respiratory season.
-The CDC reported a particularly substantial increase in mycoplasma pneumoniae, most notably in children, during the fall of 2024.
+The U.S. Centers for Disease Control and Prevention (CDC) reported a particularly substantial increase in Mycoplasma pneumoniae, most notably in children, during the fall of 2024.

 Walking pneumonia is frequently less severe than traditional pneumonia.
 In fact, it may be mild enough that you can be up and walking around, unaware of it.
 That’s how the condition got its name.

-While walking pneumonia rarely causes leads to hospitalization, other forms of pneumonia are responsible for a significant proportion of hospital admission in the U.S. They send about 1 million people to the hospital every year and cause about 50,000 deaths.
+While walking pneumonia rarely leads to hospitalization, other forms of pneumonia are responsible for a significant proportion of hospital admissions in the U.S. They send about 1 million people to the hospital every year and cause about 50,000 deaths.

 Walking pneumonia is usually less dangerous than pneumonia.
 But make no mistake: It can still leave you feeling lousy.
 And in some cases, serious illness can occur.
 The condition is also highly contagious.